-10.7.3 Reporting laboratory abnormalities as AEs
+10.7.4 Reporting laboratory abnormalities as AEs

 If an abnormal laboratory test result is reported as an AE per protocol requirements, separate from any clinical diagnosis associated with the result, the type of test performed and the direction of the abnormality should be reported (e.g., elevated ALT).
 The specific value or the severity grade of the result should not be reported as part of the AE term.
 Laboratory values that fall outside of a site's normal range but are below severity Grade 1 are not considered AEs.
 These out of range but below Grade 1 values are not documented as pre-existing conditions or AEs unless requested by the Investigator of Record (IoR) or designee.
+Laboratory values from any non-HPTN Laboratory Center approved venue should not be included in the AE database (i.e., not reportable as an AE) and should be documented in the participant chart and followed to resolution.
+For any value that meets the criteria of reportable AE, sites should confirm these results and document accordingly.
 When assigning severity grades, note that some sites may have normal reference ranges that overlap with the severity grade ranges.
 Thus, it is possible for a participant to have a result that falls within the site's normal range but is still gradable per the Toxicity Table.
 Assign the severity grade based on the Toxicity Table severity grade ranges, regardless of whether or not the lab result falls within the site's normal reference range.